 Spacing and gaps between the teeth happen for many reasons.
 Your teeth are best protected from bacteria when they fit closely together.
 Some patients have teeth that are spread widely apart either due to missing teeth or the jaw is larger than necessary to accommodate the teeth.

 What Are Unmatched Dental Midlines?

 Ideally, the midlines of the upper and lower teeth should match closely.
 Unmatched dental midlines typically occur when the bite in the back of the mouth does not match as it should.
 This affects jaw and dental function.

 How Much Does Orthodontic Treatment for Common Problems Cost?

 The cost of orthodontic services for common problems is based upon an individualized treatment plan.
-You can learn about the cost of your services by scheduling a free initial consultation with Dr. Wright.
+You can learn about the cost of your services by scheduling a free initial consultation with Dr. Marc S. Wright.
 Prior to the appointment, you may want to review the information about our financing options and CareCredit®.